UbiOps/connectors/input_connectors/snowflake/README.md

 ## Configuration

+The Snowflake input connector should be set up as a deployment with structured output, with the output fields matching the column names in Snowflake.
+The input type does not matter, as no input is required for the connector.
+We recommend to allocate at least 512 MB of memory to the deployment.

-The deployment should be set up with plain input or structured input without fields, as no data is given as input.
-It can be configured using a number of environment variables:
+The deployment can be configured using a number of environment variables:

 | Variable      | Default   | Description                                          |
 |---------------|---------- |------------------------------------------------------|